etsu0721/birthday-web-app/README.md

 # Birthday Web App
-This app meant for a user to select their birthday and have some fun birthday facts calculated for them.
+This app is a way for me to share my passion for coding with my family and friends on their special day: their birthday!

 ## Fun birthday facts list
 * Bar plot of birthdays by weekday